Zanduz/containers-workshop/exercise-5.md

 2. Query the DB and return JSON data.
 3. Expose port 8080 and test with browser/Postman.

+We can also ask for our application log with `sudo docker compose logs hello-dotnet`.

+Make sure to bring down the deployment again with `sudo docker compose down` when done.

 ## Navigation

 Solution: [Solution 5](./solutions/5.multiple-services/README.md)